-A while back, a couple of marriage bloggers peeled back the curtains on their lives and shared some of their personal struggles and shortcomings in ministry and life.
+A while back, a couple of marriage bloggers peeled back the curtains on their lives to share some of their personal struggles and joys in ministry and life.

 Today I’d like to join up (albeit belatedly) and share some of my joys and challenges

 (most of it isn’t news really anyway since I already share a lot here!)